Franky1/Streamlit-Selenium/README.md

 ## Issues :bug:

-- `2024-02-24` Example fails on Streamlit Cloud with a TimeoutException, but works locally.
-Probably geoip or ip blocking on the target website. :thinking:
+- Example fails on Streamlit Cloud with a `TimeoutException`, due to a `403` response, because geoip blocking is active on the target website.
+Therefore a **proxy** can be enabled optionally to bypass this.
+- However, the proxies are not very reliable, because only free proxies are used here.
+Therefore, the example is not very stable with enabled proxies and can fail sometimes.

 ## ToDo :ballot_box_with_check: